Klingon language

 Described in the 1985 book The Klingon Dictionary by Marc Okrand and deliberately designed to sound "alien", it has a number of typologically uncommon features.
 The language's basic sound, along with a few words, was devised by actor James Doohan ("Scotty") and producer Jon Povill for Star Trek: The Motion Picture.
-That film marked the first time the language had been heard.
+The film marked the first time the language had been heard.
 In all previous appearances, Klingons spoke in English, even to each other.
 Klingon was subsequently developed by Okrand into a full-fledged language.

 Klingon is sometimes referred to as Klingonese (most notably in the Star Trek: The Original Series episode "The Trouble with Tribbles", where it was actually pronounced by a Klingon character as "Klingonee" /ˈklɪŋɡɒni/), but among the Klingon-speaking community, this is often understood to refer to another Klingon language called Klingonaase that was introduced in John M. Ford's 1984 Star Trek novel The Final Reflection, and appears in other Star Trek novels by Ford.

 The play A Klingon Christmas Carol is the first production that is primarily in Klingon (only the narrator speaks English).
 The opera ʼuʼ is entirely in Klingon.

 A small number of people are capable of conversing in Klingon.
-Because its vocabulary is heavily centered on Star Trek-Klingon concepts such as spacecraft or warfare, it can sometimes be cumbersome for everyday use.
+Because its vocabulary is heavily centered on Star Trek-Klingon concepts such as spacecraft or warfare, it can be hard for everyday use because of the lack of words for a casual conversation.